wenslo/anime/README.md

 ---
 - 2016-7-27 17:44:21
-- Remove redundant code in the project, add comments for method and class.add roles change and show subordinate logs function
+- Remove redundant code in the project, add comments annotation for method and class.add roles change and show subordinate logs function

+---
+- 2016-7-30 17:41:55
+- Add system log notes,let's show system log for user used.